baophammm/task-manager-be/docs/getting-started.md

 - [ ] As a user, I can view all the projects that I own or I am a member of.

 - [ ] As a project owner, I can update the projects that I own.
-- [ ] As a project owner, I can set project members to become project managers.
+- [ ] As a project owner, I can set project members to become project leaders.

 - [ ] As a project owner, I can delete the projects that I own.

 ### Invitation

 - [ ] As a project owner, I can create an invitation to other user to become project members of my project.
-- [ ] As a project owner, I can see a list of my invitations
+- [ ] As a project owner, I can see a list of my invitations in my projects
-- [ ] As a project owner, I can update my invitations
-- [ ] As a project owner, I can delete my invitations
+- [ ] As a project owner, I can cancel my invitations

-- [ ] As the invitee, I can receive invitation by email and/or in app to join the project owner's project as project members.
+- [ ] As the invitee, I can receive invitation in app to join the project owner's project as project members.

 ### Task

 - [ ] As a user, I can create a task with title, description, assignee, project, startAt, dueAt and files.
+- [ ] As a user, I can delete non-project tasks that I created.
+- [ ] As a user, I can view all of my tasks in one place.

 - [ ] As a project owner or project manager, I can create tasks within the project.

-- [ ] As a user, I can view all of my tasks in one place.
-- [ ] As a user, I can view all the tasks of other members of the projects which I own or I am in.
+- [ ] As a user, I can view all the tasks of other members of the projects which I am in.

 - [ ] As a user, I can edit the tasks that I created.
 - [ ] As a project owner or project manager, I can edit tasks within the project.
-- [ ] As a normal project member, I can only request taskStatus update that I am assigned with.
+- [ ] As a normal project member, I can only view the project tasks.

-- [ ] As a project owner, I can approve members' task update requests.

-- [ ] As a user, I can delete the tasks that I created.

 ### Comment